 The Department of Environmental and Occupational Health at Indiana University School of Public Health‐Bloomington (SPH‐B) invites applications to join the faculty of the Department of Environmental and Occupational Health.
 This is an open-rank search, and applicants at all levels (assistant, associate, or full professor) are welcome.
 Individuals are sought who will contribute toward academic excellence in research and teaching in support of our mission to create knowledge and train the next generation to protect human health by improving the quality of environments where people live, work, and play.
 Multiple positions are available.

 Located on the flagship campus of the Indiana University system, SPH-B has over 200 faculty in five departments.
 Indiana University is a member of the Association of American Universities (AAU) and boasts numerous resources available to SPH-B faculty, including support for grant-writing and teaching, biostatistical consulting, and laboratory facilities.
-This 10‐month appointment would ideally start on August 1, 2021, although an earlier or later hire date is possible.
-Applications received by December 20, 2020, will receive full consideration, although applications will be accepted until the position is filled.
+These 10‐month appointments would ideally start on August 1, 2022, although an earlier or later hire date is possible.
+Applications received by November 15, 2021 will receive full consideration, although applications will be accepted until the positions are filled.

-Qualifications: Candidates must hold a doctoral degree in environmental health, environmental engineering, environmental epidemiology, or a closely related field, ideally from an accredited school of public health or related educational institution.
-Candidates for associate and full professor positions must also demonstrate a record of scholarly achievement appropriate for a senior career level, including extramurally funded research as a corresponding principal investigator, current funding or strong potential to secure external funding, and a positive team spirit.
+Qualifications: Candidates must hold a doctoral degree by start of appointment, in environmental health, environmental engineering, environmental epidemiology, environmental science, or a closely related field.
+Candidates for tenured associate and full professor positions must also demonstrate a record of scholarly achievement appropriate for a senior career level, including extramurally funded research as a principal investigator, current funding or strong potential to secure external funding, and a positive team spirit.